dmeehan1968/Playground/Messaging/GSL/stream.md

 ## The Stream Protocol

-NB: This files is 100% generated and will be recreated at the next build.
+NB: This file is 100% generated and will be recreated at the next build.
 Any modifications WILL BE LOST!

-A STREAM consists of a multipart message of 1
+A RAW message consists of a single part message:
-frames:

 | Frame # | Field | Type |
 | ------------- | ------------- | ---------- |